Salem Church (Tulare, South Dakota)

 The Salem Church, at 208 Ohio Street in Tulare, South Dakota, is a historic church.
 It was built in 1911 and was added to the National Register in 1997.

 It is Late Gothic Revival in style.

-It is a one-story wood fram building which is 44x28 ft in plan.
+It is a one-story wood frame building which is 44x28 ft in plan.
 It has a tall centered bell tower with a steeple above the main entrance.
-It was deemed "a good example of a first generation church in rural South Dakota, constructed in the vernacular Gothic Revival tradition."
+It was deemed "a good example of a first-generation church in rural South Dakota, constructed in the vernacular Gothic Revival tradition."